mavram/alfa/README.md

 # alfa
-A minimalist platform for playing with trading strategies.
+A minimalist platform for running trading strategies.